Portugal might just be one of the greatest countries in Europe.

 My favourite neighbourhood in Lisbon is Principe Real, which is where I lived for 18 months.
 It’s easily the best area in the city — you’ve got tons of great restaurants and bars, peaceful parks to wander around, gorgeous buildings, great views over the city, and hardly any crowds because there’s close to no tourist attractions in this part of town.

-If you’re on a tight budget, go for Lookout Lisbon Hostel, which comes in at €14 a night for a dorm bed and is rated 9.2 on Booking.
-It’s in Principe Real, too — near to all of my favourite restaurants, and takes only 10 minutes to walk from there to tourist-favourite Pink Street.
+If you’re on a tight budget, go for Lookout Lisbon Hostel, which comes in at €14 a night for a dorm bed.
+It’s in Principe Real, too — near to all of the best restaurants in town, and it takes only 10 minutes to walk from there to tourist-favourite Pink Street.
 Basically the exact location you want to be staying in in Lisbon.
 The hostel regularly arranges all kinds of fun activities, like surfing trips, hiking adventures, pub crawls, and other events to help you meet people, the staff are awesome, and there’s even free sangria up for grabs!

 Porto: We stayed in Republica 157 Guest House (€71 a night) during our most recent stay in Porto, and it was so lovely!
 It’s right in the heart of Porto but still super-quiet at night, with the sweetest owners who left treats in our room while we were out exploring, and did all they could to ensure we had a great time in the city.